leonallen22/leonallen22.github.io/_posts/2019-03-26-timeseries-and-timeseries-again-pt-2.md

 title: "Timeseries and Timeseries Again (pt.
 2)"
 ---

-One new development I have been pretty excited about is the addition of Loki to our monitoring stack.Developed by the same individuals who develop for Grafana, Loki is a simple log aggregation system designed to be horizontally scalable, cost-effective, and easy to operate.
+One new development I have been pretty excited about is the addition of Loki to our monitoring stack.
+Developed by the same individuals who develop for Grafana, Loki is a simple log aggregation system designed to be horizontally scalable, cost-effective, and easy to operate.
 It styles itself as "like Prometheus, but for logs", and that's really all I've wanted for the past year - that you can switch back and forth between metrics and logs within the same interface is just a bonus.
 Loki relies on promtail to tag and send logs from hosts you care about.
 Grafana can then use the Loki server as a datasource to present logs to the user, who can narrow down a subset of data based on labels (I decided on hostname, ip address, and filename as a starting set of labels) and perform simple greps on the relevant collection of log events.
 Loki is still in an alpha stage and as such, there is not a ton of documentation out there have successfully deployed Loki and Promtail instances that are good enough as a minimum viable product.
 Here is an updated diagram of the monitoring architecture we're working with:

 ```
       +----------------+---------------+